 You will find kudu in parks and reserves all across South Africa, including bachelor groups that stun as they lock horns and push heads in a tentative display of strength.

-Where to See Kudu: Kruger National Park • Sabi Sands Game Reserve • Timbavati Game Reserve • Kapama Private Game Reserve • Madikwe Game Reserve • Hluhluwe-Imfolozi Park • Greater Addo Elephant Park
+Where to See Kudus: Kruger National Park • Sabi Sands Game Reserve • Timbavati Game Reserve • Kapama Private Game Reserve • Madikwe Game Reserve • Hluhluwe-Imfolozi Park • Greater Addo Elephant Park

 Fascinating and funny creatures, the warthog is a delight to spot.
 You cannot help but laugh when you watch them run with their tails in the air.